-The hosts were easily dispatched on Wednesday in the European clash the visitors took advantage of their weak opposition to make strides in Group G
+The hosts were easily dispatched on Wednesday as the visitors took advantage of their weak opposition to make strides in Group G.

 The Greece international gave his side a first-half lead from close range before Aleksandar Mitrovic missed from the penalty spot as Anderlecht spurned a golden opportunity to draw level.